TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   make crw
 Then can check the relevant files at: file://.../tubprod/svn/capsules/crossref/dir1.lndout/...
-And/or you can go through the directory listing at any time.
+And/or you can go through that directory listing.

 cr-landing-bbl-abs, called in the above process, converts abstracts to HTML (ltx2unitxt --html), but copies bbls as plain text from previously-created issue.xml (created by ltx2crossrefxml via crossref/Makefile, target issue).
-As mentioned, in the bbls, the only formatting attempted for the landing .html files is to make urls (recognized from plain text) live; italics, etc., do not happen.
+As mentioned above, in the bbls, the only formatting attempted for the landing .html files is to make urls (recognized from plain text) live; italics, etc., do not happen.